-Most workplaces are required to follow a variety of federal, state and industry regulations with regard to safety around large machines and manufacturing equipment.
+Most workplaces must follow various federal, state, and industry regulations concerning safety around large machines and manufacturing equipment.
 Yet even when all the rules are followed, tragic accidents still happen.

 If you or a loved one has been hurt — or worse — while on the job using heavy machinery, contact the Atlanta workers’ compensation attorneys at Gerber Holder Law immediately so we can go to work for you.